Connecticut Wolves: History

-In 1992 prior to MLS and NASL the USISL had 19 Teams across the South and South East.
+In 1992 prior to MLS and NASL the USISL had 19 Teams across the South and Southeast.
 The Onolfo Family and Investors acquired the rights for USISL Connecticut and announced the Connecticut Wolves in 1993.
 The USISL grew steadily through the next five years adding teams in the North East including the Long Island Roughriders, NY Fever, Boston Breakers, Rochester Rhinos, Richmond Kickers, Delaware Wizards.
 1996 the A League merged with the support of Umbro into the USL now 116 Teams Strong in ProAm, D3 and A League Divisions.
 The Club ownership was transferred the City oh New Britain, in lieu of moving to Stamford Connecticut.
 The Wolves enjoyed three seasons over 10 years where they reached the Quarterfinals of USL League playoffs. at its peak the Jr Wolves Academy hosted over 19 team affiliates coached by Wolves Players and Alumni, winning 11 State Championships.
 In 2002, USL and A League merged USL and D3, the Wolves played there for one year before the City of New Britain folded the team.
 Former players for the Wolves include Bo Oshoniyi of Southern Connecticut State University, David Kelly, currently coach at Central Connecticut State University, former Wimbledon F.C. player Carlton Fairweather, and former Moroccan international goalkeeper Chuck Martini (also known as Chuck Moussadik).
 Martini subsequently played for at least 12 football clubs in England, mostly non-league, the most recent being Worthing FC of the Ryman Premier League.
 David Williamson ex Hong Kong International and former Motherwell, Cambridge United league and cup winner with Bohemians of Dublin and cup winner with Hibernians of Malta.

 Arguably the 3 biggest non A League victories for the Club in one season were the defeat of the MLS NE Revolution on Alexi Lalas night on a late goal by James Proctor assisted by Tony Kasulinous.
 They then defeated Galatasary of Turkey, 2-1 on unassisted goals by Mark Nihl and Sanjay Reed.
 Then the Wolves defeated Major League Soccer's Tampa Bay Mutiny 3–2 in the Lamar Hunt U.S. Open Cup to advance to the third round of the tournament.
 Tony Kasulinous registered a goal and an assist while Rob McEchon scored on a set piece and Jorge Sanchez scored from Kasulinous.